ShreyaWanwe/AI-Resume-Enhancer/README.md

 # AI Resume Enhancer

-AI Resume Enhancer is a **smart tool** that helps job seekers optimize their resumes based on job descriptions.
-It **analyzes** your resume, compares it with the job posting, and provides **personalized AI-driven suggestions** for improvement.
+AI Resume Enhancer is a smart tool that helps job seekers optimize their resumes based on job descriptions.
+It analyzes your resume, compares it with the job posting, and provides **personalized AI-driven suggestions** for improvement.
+It also **calculates an ATS (Applicant Tracking System) Score**, ensuring your resume is well-optimized for recruitment software and improving your chances of getting shortlisted!

-With the power of **Google Gemini AI**, this tool ensures that your resume aligns with the desired role, increasing your chances of getting shortlisted!
+With the power of Google Gemini AI, this tool ensures that your resume aligns with the desired role, increasing your chances of getting shortlisted!

 ## Features